 EU wine label requirements in 2023: latest clarifications

 The European Commission has published a document containing questions and answers on the December 8, 2023 EU wine labeling regulation.
-It serves as a clarification to the before communicated requirements.
+It serves as a clarification to the previously communicated requirements.

-This article summarizes the most important insights and information regarding the EU wine label regulations Q&A document. at the end, an example of a complaint physical and electronic label is given to serve as an example for wineries to comply.
+This article summarizes the most important insights and information regarding the EU wine label regulations Q&A document.
+This article also includes an example and description of a compliant physical and electronic label for reference.

 table of content